KimikaTeorikoa/python-notes-tccm/contents/plotting.md

 In this example, we use `plt.errorbar` to create a plot with error bars.
 The `fmt='o'` argument specifies that we want to plot data points as circles.

-## 2D and 3D plots
+## 2D and 3D plots for bivariate functions

-Matplotlib also provides some basic plotting functions to represent bivariate functions creating 2D and 3D plots.
+Matplotlib is also quite good at plotting bivariate functions in 2D plots.

-A simple matrix (2D array) can be plotted point-by-point with functions like `plt.imshow` or `plt.pcolormesh`.
+Let's start with a simple matrix (2D array), which can be plotted point-by-point with functions like `plt.imshow` or `plt.pcolormesh`.
 It is also possible to generate a countour plot of the underlying function with `plt.contour` or `plt.contourf`.
 Let's see an example of each of these functions:

 ```{code-cell} python